Icinga/icinga2/doc/14-features.md

 on a terminal log messages with severity `information` or higher are written to the console.

+### Log Rotation <a id="logging-logrotate"></a>

-Packages will install a configuration file for logrotate on supported platforms.
-This configuration ensures that the `icinga2.log`, `error.log` and `debug.log` files are rotated on a daily basis.
+Packages provide a configuration file for [logrotate](https://linux.die.net/man/8/logrotate) on Linux/Unix.
+Typically this is installed into `/etc/logrotate.d/icinga2` and modifications won't be overridden on upgrade.

+Instead of sending the reload HUP signal, logrotate sends the USR1 signal to notify the Icinga daemon that it has rotate the log file.
+Icinga reopens the log files then:

+* `/var/log/icinga2/icinga2.log` (requires `mainlog` enabled)
+* `/var/log/icinga2/debug.log` (requires `debuglog` enabled)
+* `/var/log/icinga2/erorr.log`

+By default, log files will be rotated daily.

 ## DB IDO <a id="db-ido"></a>